-Being ghosted or rejected leaves you with many unanswered questions about why.
+When you are ghosted or rejected, it leaves you with many unanswered questions about why.
 What was it that they didn’t like about you, were you not hot enough, smart enough, rich enough – what was it?
 It can end up driving you crazy thinking about the why and when it comes to ghosting it is even worse!

-I remember years ago I had been seeing a guy for a month.
-I made the decision to break up with him but he beat me to it as he decided to go back to his ex.
+Years ago I had been seeing a guy for a month and I made the decision to break up with him but he beat me to.
+He had decided to go back to his ex.
 I was quite upset and this surprised me as I had planned to break up with him!
 But it was the fact that he didn’t want to be with me that stung, the rejection.

 In this case it wasn’t about me, he simply wasn’t over his ex!
 Many times the rejection is not personal.
 In my example, it wasn’t about me at all, he simply wasn’t over his ex.